IrinaVi/TDD/music_converter/README.md

 lower - 40
 upper limit - 1000 - if a user provides these limits, then you need to overrite

-Input: Sound wave - collection of frequencies - array
+Input: Soun wave - collection of frequencies - array

 input - [60,10,45,60,1500]
 output - [60,40,45,60,1000]